 One of my favorite memories of MSO is of Rohan's daughter coming to rehearsals with him when she was little, playing quietly at his feet, and then curling up in her sleeping bag nest until rehearsal was over.
 I am very happy the orchestra had the wonderful luck to find Rohan and I’m thrilled the community has enjoyed sharing music with us.

-Note: Louise, a founding member of the MSO, retired in 2019 after 30 years.
-Thank you, Louise - the orchestra would not exist without you!
+Note: Louise, a founding member of the MSO, retired in 2019 after 30 years and died in March, 2020.
+We're greatly indebted to Louise - the orchestra would not exist without her!

 Photo credit: © Jeff Morris/the Pierce Studio